Development of Auction Smart Contracts on Blockchain

 }

 timeBuffer is typically 10-15 minutes.
-This is exactly how the Nouns DAO auction is structured — one of the most technically correct public implementations.
+This is exactly how the Nouns DAO auction works — one of the most technically correct public implementations.
+Time extension reduces sniping risk by 90%.

 Dutch Auction (descending price)

-Price starts high and decreases over time.
-Participant pays the current price and immediately receives the asset.
+The price starts high and decreases over time.
+The participant pays the current price and immediately receives the asset.
 Used for token sales (Gnosis Protocol, some NFT drops).
+The key parameter is the price decay curve.
+Linear curve:

 function getCurrentPrice() public view returns (uint256) {